cambo14/langviewer/README.md

 Langviewer is currently very early in implementation with only a full DFA implementation currently being worked on with other forms to follow

 # Documentation
-Documentation for LangViewers source code can be viewed [here](https://cambo14.github.io/)
+Documentation for LangViewers source code can be viewed [here](https://cambo14.github.io/langviewer/)

 # Licensing
 Langview is licensed under the [GNU AGPLv3](./LICENCE)

+# Contributing
+Information about contributing to langviewer can be found in [CONTRIBUTING.md](./CONTRIBUTING.md)